-You need to arrive at the testing center with a full bladder.
-This means that you need to hold your urine for two hours before the appointment to give the best sample.
+You need to have a full bladder prior to the urine test at least two hours before the medical for the most accurate results.
 The result will be sent to you via email.

 Common symptoms of drug abuse include agitation, slurred or slowed speech, panic, small or dilated pupils, nausea, paranoia, delirium, changes in heart rhythm or blood pressure and difficulty breathing.
-A drug test usually requires you to give a sample of your urine in a lab.
-Your doctor will provide you with instructions on how to get a clean catch sample.
+A drug test usually requires you to give a sample of your urine for analysis in a laboratory.
+Our doctor and/or nurse will provide you with instructions on how to get a clean catch sample.

 Wash your hands first.
-Use a cleansing pad given by your provider to clean your genital area.
+Use a cleansing pad to clean your genital area.
 Women have to open their labia and clean their genital area from front to back.
-Men have to wipe the tip of their genitals.
-Move the container under the urine stream and collect at least one to two ounces of urine.
-The container should have markings to show the amount.
-Finish passing the rest of your urine in the toilet.
-Give the collection container to your health care provider or lab technician.
-The presence of a medical technician may be required while you give your urine sample.
+Men have to wipe the tip of their penis.
+Move the container under the urine stream and collect at least 15mls of urine.

-For blood testing, you need to send a blood sample to the lab.
-A health care professional will use a small data to drive blood from a vein.
-It may sting a bit.
+If additional blood testing is required a sample will also be sent to the laboratory.
 The test takes less than 5 minutes typically.
 The drugs that are usually included in the test are PCP, marijuana, amphetamines, cocaine, and opiates like heroin and morphine.

 The risk of a false positive is almost zero.
 However, there are instances when a drug test can have a false positive result.
 Some decongestants that contain ephedrine can lead to a false positive result for amphetamines.
-In extremely rare cases, the consumption of poppy seeds can give a false positive result for opioids.
-Provide the clinic with a thorough and precise history of any herbal drug use or prescription medication you are taking to get the most accurate results.
+In extremely rare cases, the consumption of poppy seeds can give a false positive result for opioid.
+It is important to let the clinic know of any herbal drug use or prescription medication you are taking to get the most accurate results.